deduke-men-a-selanna/angel/German-Citizenship.md

 The foreign national spouse cannot apply for naturalization unless the couple has been married for at least two years and has lived in Germany for at least three years.
 -

+The following requirements must be met:

+* *It is of essential importance that the spouses have been married on the basis of the laws and regulations applicable in Germany.*

+* *It is initially of secondary importance whether the marriage took place abroad or in Germany.*

+...

 Your residence records are in the government system, so this will be an easy requirement to fulfil.

-...

 You must prove German language proficiency of at least B1.
 -